brijananand/LegionRefRateSwitcher/README.md

 ## Limitation:
 Currently, if an additional display is connected the display mode is always set to Optimus and cannot be changed.
 In this situation only the external monitor's refresh rate can be updated.
 The laptop's display will always be set to 144hz.
 Running the program with an external display will only update the external monitors refresh rate.

+## Battery consumption tests:

+Reduced battery usage when lowering the refresh rate by using this program is yet to be confirmed.